 - Lowered blood sugar levels

 - Dramatically lower risk of heart disease and even reversal of heart disease

 By changing to a plant-based keto diet, you will fill the gaps and avoid the potential dangers of a standard keto diet.
 So, by combining this diet with the ketogenic diet, you can stay healthy long-term and lose weight quickly.

 There is so much more to a holistic lifestyle than dieting.
 When you start your journey to healthier living, there seems to be so much information to weed through.
 It can be confusing and difficult to determine what you should focus on first.

 That’s why we developed a short 15 Point Guide to Essential Health e-book.
 Take charge of your own health.
 With a little help, you’ll be living a healthier more fulfilling life in no time.
-Get your copy of the e-book for free when you subscribe to our e-mail list.

 Our amazing team of Sunwarriors creates the healthiest Plant-Based Proteins & Supplements.
 Our mission is to nourish & Transform The Planet.

 Claims on this site have not been evaluated by the FDA.
 Information on this site is not intended to diagnose, treat, cure, or prevent any disease.
 We encourage you to do your own research..
 Seek the advice of a medical professional before making any changes to your lifestyle or diet.